HMRC Rejected Your Stamp Duty Refund — Here's What to Do

 Scenario 1 — HMRC rejected your claim before paying

 HMRC will have sent a decision letter.
-You have 30 days from the date of the decision to request a statutory review.
-Write to the address on the letter stating you are requesting a statutory review under s.49C TMA 1970.
+Before requesting a formal statutory review, you can write back with additional evidence and ask HMRC to reconsider — this is informal and faster, and often resolves cases where the rejection turned on missing documentation.
+Keep the 30-day statutory review deadline in mind while you do so: it runs from the date of the decision, not from the date HMRC responds to your reconsideration request.
+If reconsideration is unsuccessful, you have 30 days from the date of the decision to request a statutory review.
+Write to the address on the letter stating you are requesting a statutory review under paragraph 36B of Schedule 10, Finance Act 2003.
 You do not need a solicitor for this step.
 Include any additional evidence you have.

 Scenario 2 — HMRC paid the refund and is now asking for it back

 Do not ignore this letter.
-HMRC's compliance check must be responded to within the timeframe stated (usually 30 days).
+HMRC has up to 9 months from the date your amended return is filed to open a formal enquiry (Schedule 10, Finance Act 2003).
+Once opened, HMRC's compliance check must be responded to within the timeframe stated (usually 30 days).
 Gather your evidence: chattel schedule, photographs, valuation evidence, any contract references to contents.
 Respond in writing with organised evidence.
 If the amount is above £5,000, seek specialist advice before responding.

 Scenario 3 — HMRC paid the refund and is now issuing a formal assessment